Country music star Ronnie Prophet, 80, was a superb showman

 This was before Mr. Prophet was to go onstage in Peterborough, Ont.
 "I feel fine," he announced to his crew.
 "I'm going to do the show."

-While his team wrung their hands backstage, Mr. Prophet delivered what he wife recalls as "the best show he did on the whole tour."
+While his team wrung their hands backstage, Mr. Prophet delivered what his wife recalls as "the best show he did on the whole tour."

 After he left the stage, he got into an ambulance and was taken to a nearby hospital, where he was diagnosed as having had a major heart attack.
 He was then sent by ambulance to Toronto for further treatment.